prakharmehta95/Thesis/2-Utility_Death_Spiral/Readme.md

 Initialization is accomplished by execution of a stand-alone Python program in each city folder, solar_py_init.py.
 It imports, from the **pickles** folder, defining_classes.py for some class and function definitions and also processes the files in the **data** folder.
 Its output consists of two Python pickle files stored in the **pickles** folder: prosumers.p and BuildingData.p.
 The file BuildingData.p is a pickling/serialization of a single object of class dataForRun.
 The file prosumers.p is a pickled list of prosumer objects (of the prosumer class), one for each building in the model.

-##Running the model
+#### Running the model
 To run the model, simply do the following:

 - Open on of the main files "Main_Dynamic.py" or "Main_Static.py".
 - Type the city you want to run the model for (Cambridge or Lancaster).
 The main file calls the corresponding city folder.
-Each folder contains 3 Pytnon files: (1) defining_classes.py to define prosumer and RunData classes, (2) solar_pv_init.py to create the prosumer and buildingData pickles, and (3) solar_pv.py is to run the model."
+Each folder contains 3 Pytnon files: - (1) defining_classes.py to define prosumer and RunData classes, - (2) solar_pv_init.py to create the prosumer and buildingData pickles, and - (3) solar_pv.py is to run the model."
 - Calibrate the parameters located at the very begining of the code (PV cost, Electricity price, neighbor effect).
 The paprameters could be single values or a range of values.
 - Click Run
 - The results will be created as an Excel file in the folder "results". the name of the Excel file will be Results_mdy_HMS.xlsx, where "mdy_HMS" is the date and time at which the file was created.